.1601 General Requirements for Program Approval

-(2) In all other cases, the application and supporting documentation shall be submitted by the sponsor not later than 50 days after the date the course or program was presented or prior to the end of the calendar year in which the course or program was presented, whichever is earlier.
-Active members requesting credit must submit the application and supporting documentation within 50 days after the date the course or program was presented or, if the 50 days have elapsed, as soon as practicable after receiving notice from the board that the course accreditation request was not submitted by the sponsor.
+(2) In all other cases, the application and supporting documentation shall be submitted by the sponsor not later than 50 days after the date the program was presented or prior to the end of the calendar year in which the program was presented, whichever is earlier.
+Active members requesting credit must submit the application and supporting documentation within 50 days after the date the program was presented or, if the 50 days have elapsed, as soon as practicable after receiving notice from the board that the program accreditation request was not submitted by the sponsor.

 (3) The application shall be submitted on a form furnished by the board.